 What we can say at this stage is given our level of specialism in this field we’ll ensure that you get the absolute maximum amount of compensation you deserve.
 Given our vast experience, we know exactly what compensation you’ll need to maximise recovery and future independence.

-Can I still claim bicycle accident compensation if I wasn’t wearing a helmet?
+Can I still claim bike accident compensation if I wasn’t wearing a helmet?

 Yes, you can still make a claim even if you weren’t wearing a helmet at the time of your accident.
 However, failure to wear protective gear such as a helmet could be taken into consideration when determining the amount of compensation you should be awarded, particularly if it is determined that the lack of a helmet contributed to the extent of your injuries.